 “I find restoring and conserving a period frame back to its original beauty very satisfying,” says Elizabeth.
 “Uncovering gold beneath layers of paint and previous repairs is like opening a present.”

 Allison Jackson is an artist who has studied internationally at the Studio Art Center International in Florence, Italy and graduated from University of Vermont with a degree in Studio Art.
 She worked in the Boston area in furniture and gilding conservation before moving to Hawaii.
 In Hawaii, she spent two years as apprentice to a master woodworker building furniture and restoring antique furniture.
-Now back in New England, Allison continues to focus on furniture and gilding conservation and hones her skills at the Museum of Fine Arts Boston and other conservation studios needing her expertise.
+Now back in New England, Allison continues to focus on furniture and gilding conservation and hones her skills at the Museum of Fine Arts Boston, the Strauss Center for Conservation, Harvard University and other conservation studios needing her expertise.

 “Having literally grown up in a gilding studio,” Allison recalls, “my interest in this field was sparked early on.
 As my experience diversified to different areas of art, including furniture and photography, I was able to incorporate my training in Fine Arts into many aspects of conservation.”